Barmbrack

 6. Remove the dough to a large, lightly buttered bowl.
 Cover with a clean towel or plastic wrap and set in a warm corner until doubled in size, about 1 to 1 1/2 hours.

 7. Remove the dough to a lightly floured work surface and punch down to deflate.
-Knead lightly for 2-3 minutes.
+Knead lightly for 2 to 3 minutes.
 Form into a ball and placed in a buttered 8-inch cake pan.
-Cover with a towel or plastic wrap and let rise again until doubled in size, 30-60 minutes.
+Cover with a towel or plastic wrap and let rise again until doubled in size, about an hour.

-8. Preheat oven to 400°F. Place the loaf in the oven and bake for 35-45 minutes, or until top is browned and sounds hollow when tapped.
+8. Preheat oven to 400°F. Place the loaf in the oven and bake for 35 to 45 minutes, or until the top is browned and sounds hollow when tapped.
 Remove to a rack and cool.
 Serve with a spread of butter and a cup of tea.

-• Substitute 1/2 cup of whole wheat flour for 1/2 cup of the white flour flour.
+• Substitute 1/2 cup of whole wheat flour for 1/2 cup of the white flour.

-• Just before baking, brush the top of the loaf with a mixture of 1 egg yolk and 3 tablespoons of milk beaten together.
-This will give the loaf a dark shiny crust.
+• To give the loaf a dark, shiny crust, brush the top of the loaf just before baking with a mixture of 1 egg yolk and 3 tablespoons of milk whisked together.

 • Some recipes eliminate the yeast and use baking soda as a shortcut leavener.
-But since barm is Irish for yeast, I cannot recommend this method as authentic.
+However, since barm is Irish for yeast, this method is more shortcut than authentic.